How Jut Works

 Let’s construct our function as such: When θ = 90°, akin to looking up a vertical cliff, the output of this function should simply be equal to h.
 However, the lower the value of θ, the lower the output should be as a proportion of h, as a penalty for lesser impressiveness due to a lower angle of elevation.
 In other words, when θ = 90°, the output should be h multiplied by 1.
 However, the lower the value of θ, the lower the number that h should be multiplied by.
 When θ = 0°, h should be multiplied by 0.
 What gives you 1 when you put in 90°, gives you 0 when you put in 0°, and gives you something in-between 0 and 1 when you put in something in-between 0° and 90°?
 That is none other than the sine of θ, or sin(θ).

-Therefore, the function that describes how impressively P rises above Q is given by h × |sin θ|.
+Therefore, the function that describes how impressively P rises above Q is h × |sin θ|.
+(The absolute value merely ensures that if P is below Q, impressiveness is negative.)

 Let P be the summit of Grand Teton.
 How impressively does P rise above Q?
 That depends on where Q is.
 If you’re standing at the summit of nearby Mt.
 Owen, the summit of Grand Teton has a low impressiveness of only 113 m, as Grand Teton doesn’t rise significantly above you.
 If you’re standing at Jenny Lake at the bottom of the Teton Range, Grand Teton has a much greater impressiveness of 670 m.
 If you’re standing further away at the city of Jackson, Grand Teton only has an impressiveness of 167 m due to a low angle of elevation.